-What if the MOVE cofounders had attended Cambridge, or the Best Friends cofounders had come from inner Philadelphia?
+What if the MOVE cofounders had attended Cambridge, or the Best Friends Animal Society cofounders had come from inner Philadelphia?

 These facts would be of little note, if any, to the humane community, but for an ancient and nasty rumor circulated chiefly by persons associated with animal use industries that Manson somehow had some sort of hazy association with the founders of the Best Friends Animal Society.

 In truth, only one person associated with Best Friends appears to have ever met or communicated with Manson.
-That was Best Friends founding board member John Fripp, who visited Manson in prison once, circa 40 years ago, while digging for a scoop as an interviewer for a short-lived counter-culture-oriented magazine.
+That was Best Friends founding board member John Fripp, who visited Manson in prison once, circa 40 years before Manson’s death, while digging for a scoop as an interviewer for a short-lived counter-culture-oriented magazine.

 Rising from privilege to $100 million in the bank